 Lay Your Cards On The Table…

 Even with an Airbnb listing that is less than stellar, you can still be a well-renowned host.
-As long as your property’s description is see-through and you bare all on your profile, there will be very little room for any dramatic guest complaints.
+As long as your property’s description is see-through and you expose all on your profile, there will be very little room for any dramatic guest complaints.
 It’s the host’s responsibility to be honest, and it’s the guests’ responsibilities to be wise.
 Read: if a dirty kitchen is advertised (this is not recommended, for the record), a dirty kitchen is to be expected.

 Give your listing descriptions a good ole’ thorough read-through to make sure you’re accurately managing guests’ expectations and, if necessary, airing any dirty laundry ahead of time.
 Nothing unexpected, nothing warranting a complaint.